 Here a student is copying and illustrating the vocabulary from his reading lesson.

 Flash cards are not recommended.
 IMO, this is a meaningless task.
 Instead, have students match, sort, illustrate or label.
-Students could also partner up with a class buddy giving opportunities to practice saying the words and hearing their native English speaking counterparts using the words.
+Students could also partner up with a class buddy giving opportunities to practice saying the words and hearing their native English speaking classmates using the words.

 I use the KIM strategy to explicitly teach new vocabulary, then as an independent activity students illustrate the words.
 If they are ready, they can use the new word in a short simple sentence, although most brand new newcomers are not quite ready to write sentences in English.

-Provide vocabulary sorts during independent time.
-This could be basic tier one vocabulary or tier 2/3 content vocabulary.
-Use this independent time to build math, science and social studies vocabulary.
 Another option, label the room and have students do a scavenger hunt looking for specific items in the room.
 Provide an activity where students must label content related pictures, such as stages in a life cycle or types of weather, just be sure to also provide references so that students know where to find the necessary information, such as an anchor chart or notebook pages.

-My students use the vocabulary workbook below during some of their independent class time.
-The workbooks were designed specifically for newcomers to use during independent class time.
-I monitor their progress, albeit not very strictly, and I incorporate it loosely into my small group instruction.
 My students love working in their workbooks and are always excited to receive the next unit.
 (There are 6 workbooks in all, each one contains 6 topics.)
-I think the reason my students love working in their vocabulary workbooks so much is that it gives them meaningful work that they are able to successfully complete on their own.
+I think the reason my students love working in them so much is that it gives them meaningful work that they are able to successfully complete on their own.
 This is huge factor in building self-confidence!

 I would highly recommend vocabulary building activities for newcomers during independent class time, because that is precisely what they need, to build vocabulary.
 Be mindful that the activities are scaffolded so that students CAN DO the work independently AND successfully.